texfaq/texfaq.github.io/FAQ-secnumdep.md

 date: 2014-06-10
 ---

-# Unnumbered sections in the Table of Contents

 The way the relevant parts of sectioning commands work is exemplified by the way the `\chapter` command uses the counter `secnumdepth` (described in Appendix&nbsp;C of the LaTeX manual):